simone-contorno/rt-assignment-1/README.md

         <li>The robot could turn better with a better check about the golden tokens around it.</li>
         <li>The robot could identify better the silver token, for instance it could go to reach it
-            only when there is not any golden token bewteen them, without the second check about the distance between the robot and the closest golden token.<li>
+            only when there is not any golden token bewteen them, without the second check about the distance between the robot and the closest golden token.</li>
     </ul>
 Thanks to have read this file, i hope it was been clear and interesting.<br>
 <br>